DavidGolodetsky/vuepress-blog-boilerplate/src/blog/Inis.md

 ![Clan in the Citadele](https://i.ibb.co/TgXgFWd/200033200856-33868.jpg)

 Surely there is a lot more to be said about this game, but better for you to try it yourself.
 And don't forget to pick the right music for that.
-[Our favourite music for the game ](https://www.youtube.com/watch?v=nVRqq947lNo)
+[Our favorite music for the game ](https://www.youtube.com/watch?v=nVRqq947lNo)

 Wish you a great journey!  🎲 🎲 🎲